Kernel Machines for Current Status Data: Concluding Remarks

 \section{Concluding Remarks}

-We proposed an SVM approach for estimation of the failure time expectation, studied its theoretical properties and presented a simulation study.
+We proposed a kernel-machine approach for estimation of the failure time expectation, studied its theoretical properties, presented a simulation study, and tested our approach on two real-world data sets.
+Specifically, we proved that our method is consistent, and showed by simulations and analysis of real-world data that our approach is just as good as current state of the art, and sometimes even better.
 We believe this work demonstrates an important approach in applying machine learning techniques to current status data.
 However, many open questions remain and many possible generalizations exist.
 First, note that we only studied the problem of estimating the failure time expectation and not other distribution related quantities.
-Further work needs to be done in order to extend the SVM approach to other estimation problems with current status data.
+Further work needs to be done in order to extend the kernel machines approach to other estimation problems with current status data, and is beyond the scope of this paper.
+Note that the theory developed here might not hold in such generalizations, as the corresponding modified loss function will no longer be a convex function.
 Second, we assumed that the censoring is independent of the failure time given the covariates and that the censoring density is positive given the covariates over the entire observed time range.
 It would be worthwhile to study the consequences of violation of some of these assumptions.
 Third, it could be interesting to extend this work to other censored data formats such as interval censoring.
-We believe that further development and generalization of SVM learning methods for different types of censored data is of great interest.
+We believe that further development and generalization of kernel machine learning methods for different types of censored data is of great interest.
+Some additional generalization of this work can include derivation of doubly-robust estimators and inclusion of time-dependent covariates.
+For the case of time-dependent covariates, one first needs to define an RKHS over the covariate process space and then to define the appropriate empirical risk minimization.
+Since this space is rich, the covering number results discussed in Section \ref{sec:Theoretical-Results} may not hold for this space.